hannahhennighausen/hannahhennighausen.github.io/index.md

 [Manuscript](https://hannahhennighausen.github.io/Papers/SandyInsurance.pdf)
 <details>
   <summary>[Expand/Hide Abstract]</summary>
 Climate change and urbanization are escalating flood risk around the globe.
-Understanding how people adapt to changes in their perceived flood risk helps predict future costs to flooding.
-Using spatial variation in flooding, I provide causal estimates of direct experience with Hurricane Sandy’s flooding on participation in the flood insurance market.
-Hurricane Sandy had a large impact on people’s insurance choices.
-Since the storm, the number of insurance policies-in-force in flooded areas has continuously increased relative to areas that were not flooded.
-Extensions to the main specification show that damage intensity, proximity to the flooding and having little previous knowledge about flood risk all contributed to the marked insurance growth.
-Simulated flooding extents of six other recent flood events give evidence that Hurricane Sandy’s insurance response was the exception and not the rule.
+Studying the factors that drive people to adapt to their changing risks aids policy makers in understanding future flooding costs and policy needs.
+This paper investigates the role of experienced risk in adaptation decisions.
+I exploit spatial variation in flooding to estimate the causal effect of Hurricane Sandy on people's decisions to insure against future flood damages.
+Hurricane Sandy’s flooding boundaries had a large and long-lived impact.
+Since the storm, flood insurance demand in flooded areas has continuously increased relative to nearby areas that were not flooded.
+The estimated insurance response was driven by the purchase and retention of relatively cheaper policies located in the most flood-damaged areas, implying that cost was a critical factor in people's decisions to adapt.
+Simulated flooding extents of six other recent events give evidence that Hurricane Sandy's adaptation response was the exception and not the rule.
 </details>
 <br />

 **Public risk communication and private adaptation: evidence from the Community Rating System** with Stefan Borsky <br />
 <details>
   <summary>[Expand/Hide Abstract]</summary>

-Will be added soon.
+This paper evaluates the relationship between community flood risk mitigation efforts and individual’s decisions to private mitigate flood risk through insurance purchases.
+Using activity data from the Community Rating System, we estimated a positive, statistically significant relationship between fulfillment of public risk communication activities and insurance purchases.
+We also estimated a negative, statistically significant relationship between fulfillment of public hazard mitigation activities and insurance purchases.
+Our findings suggest private flood risk adaptation in response to hazard information but that public hazard mitigation efforts may crowd out private adaptative actions.
 </details>
 <br />